 Once you have submitted an application, you will be personally contacted by an admissions representative within 48 hours.
 We will answer any questions at that time and get you started on your enrollment track.
 Space is limited, groups fill rapidly, so prompt enrollment is always encouraged.

-For Bethany and Tulsa courses, send official transcripts to:
+For Bethany, Online, and Tulsa courses, send official transcripts to:

 As adults, you have accumulated a variety of life learning experiences, and at SNU you can receive college credit for what you have learned from those experiences.
 With this in mind, we feel that learners under the age of 25 could be at a disadvantage.
 Therefore, learners who are under 25 years of age and are entering a degree completion program or are 23 years of age and are taking accelerated general education courses must meet the following guidelines: Have a minimum of two years of significant full-time work experience beyond high school and submit three letters of recommendation.